-Step back in time and journey through the compelling history of a truly American art form when Country Music, a new eight-part film directed by Ken Burns, and produced by Burns and his long-time collaborators Dayton Duncan and Julie Dunfey, comes to CPTV in September 2019.
+Step back in time and journey through the compelling history of a truly American art form with Country Music, a new eight-part film directed by Ken Burns, and produced by Burns and his long-time collaborators Dayton Duncan and Julie Dunfey.

 The documentary, written by Duncan, who also wrote the illustrated companion book (coming from Alfred A. Knopf on September 10, 2019), chronicles the highs and lows of country music’s early days, from southern Appalachia’s songs of struggle, heartbreak and faith to the rollicking Western swing of Texas, California’s honky-tonks and Nashville’s “Grand Ole Opry.”
 The film follows the evolution of country music over the course of the 20th century as it eventually emerges to become “America’s music.”